 New statutory objects.
-The new objects proposed in the draft Coastal Management Bill reflect the values and aims in the current Act, but improve on them by:
+The new objects in the Coastal Management Act reflect the values and aims in the Coastal Protection Act, but improve on them by:

 - better reflecting links to land use planning and local government administration processes

 A new definition of the 'coastal zone'.
-Unlike the current Act, which defines the coastal zone as a homogenous strip of the coastline, the draft Coastal Management Bill defines the coastal zone as comprising four distinct coastal management areas.
+Unlike the Coastal Protection Act, which defines the coastal zone as a homogenous strip of the coastline, the Coastal Management Act defines the coastal zone as comprising four distinct coastal management areas.
 This new approach means we can better manage the diversity of land use, environmental and coastal hazard issues that exist in coastal areas by directly targeting the rules and guidance that apply to them (including the development controls in the proposed Coastal Management SEPP).

 An emphasis on taking action through coastal management programs.
-Local coastal zone management plans (CZMPs) will be replaced by coastal management programs (CMPs) that must be integrated with councils' IP&R plans under the Local Government Act.
+Local coastal zone management plans (CZMPs) will be replaced by coastal management programs (CMPs) that must be integrated with councils' Integrated Planning and Reporting (IP&R) plans under the Local Government Act.
 The accountabilities associated with IP&R plans will place new emphasis on the timely and effective implementation of coastal management programs.
 Councils will have until December 2021 to transition existing CZMPs to CMPs.

 Improved, comprehensive guidance.
 The new coastal management manual will provide clear instructions and step-by-step guidance for councils to meet the requirements of the new Coastal Management Act.
 Current guidance is relatively high-level and fragmented across a number of guidelines and codes of practice.
 The new manual will consolidate and augment existing guidance to better support councils in the preparation of CMPs.